Ada-Developers-Academy/daily-curriculum/week07/wednesday/controllers.md

 ## Rails Controllers

-Rails controllers are the brains of application.
-After a request is routed to our controller action, out controller is responsible for processing incoming data from the request then collecting all of the data to send in the response.
-This is most commonly saving and retrieving data from a Model.
+Rails controllers are the brains of an application.
+After a request is routed to our controller action, the controller is responsible for processing incoming data from the request and sending a repsonse.
+The controller response generally involves saving data to the model or retrieving data from the model, and assembling data to use in the view.

 ### In this lesson we will learn about: